eigentor/hsk/web/modules/contrib/inline_responsive_images/README.txt

 -------------
  * The module has no menu or modifiable settings.

  * Enable the text format filter 'Display responsive images' or 'Display image styles' and select the images styles/responsive styles that you want to be available to the user.

+ * Note: either don't enable the 'Restrict images to this site' and 'Track images uploaded via a Text Editor' filters or make sure to change the order so the filters of this module run after those filters.

  * When the module is enabled, create new content.
 In the editor, click on the image icon in the toolbar.
 A popup will open where the user can upload an image and assign an image style or responsive style by selecting style from the dropdown menu.

 CREDITS
 -------
 We would like to credit the original authors of the patch in #2061377:
  * Wim Leers - https://www.drupal.org/u/wim-leers
  * mdrummond - https://www.drupal.org/u/mdrummond
  * Jelle_S - https://www.drupal.org/u/jelle_s